-- Sections we have categorized the topics into thirteen main sections.
-This should make reading and searching for information more efficient for the reader. - One book in the past several years we have had a separate book for all employees (Generic Mandatory Book), a book for advanced clinical employees (Advanced Clinical Mandatory Book), and another for clinical employees (Clinical Mandatory Book). - Content that applies to all three cohorts will show as regular content. - Content that applies to all employees with additional considerations for the advanced clinical and/or clinical employee are highlighted by a blue-colored box. - Content that applies ONLY to advanced clinical and clinical will be in their own section. - Content that applies ONLY to advanced clinical will be in their own section. - Contributors The last section is a list of all the contributors of each topic.
-This will provide transparency to the reader if they have any questions about said topic. - Policy Reference many topics will have a Policy Reference directly under the topic heading.
-This is to alert the reader toward additional information about said topic.
-All policies can be found on Capitalink under the Policies tab. - Pronouns to be LGBTQ compliant, all references to "he" and or "she" have been replaced by "they." - Footer Identifiers Each page footer will have the page number, the current section, and topic so the reader will always know where they are in the text.
+- New Topics Covid-19 Information under Infection Prevention. - Sections we have categorized the topics into thirteen main sections.
+This should make reading and searching for information more efficient for the reader. - Policy References some Capital Health policies are referenced either under the section title or within the text.
+Please make sure you are familiar with the context of listed policies.
+All policies can be found under the Policy heading on Capitalink. - One book in the past several years we have had a separate book for all employees (Generic Mandatory Book), a book for advanced clinical employees (Advanced Clinical Mandatory Book), and another for clinical employees (Clinical Mandatory Book). - Content that applies to all three cohorts will show as regular content. - Content that applies to all employees with additional considerations for the advanced clinical and/or clinical employee are highlighted by a blue-colored box. - Content that applies ONLY to advanced clinical and clinical will be in their own section. - Content that applies ONLY to advanced clinical will be in their own section. - Footer Identifiers Each page footer will have the page number, the current section, and topic so the reader will always know where they are in the text. - Appreviations - $\circ$ HPW Hopewell - RMC Regional Medical Center - o SED Satellite Emergency Department - o Deborah Emergency Room/Department at Deborah Heart and Lung Center